-Modern vehicles use electric fuel pumps, located inside the fuel tank.
-Due to the complexity of the pump and difficulty of access, replacement can be very expensive.
-With care, failure of the fuel pump is often preventable.
+Because of precise pressure requirements, modern vehicles normally use electric fuel pumps, located inside the fuel tank.
+These pumps are complex and can be difficult to access.
+This often makes replacement very expensive.
+Fortunately, fuel pump failure is often preventable.

 Why are pumps mounted in the tank?

 Carbureted vehicles do not need much fuel pressure.
 The pump on these models produces between two and six pounds per square inch of pressure.
 These are often diaphragm pumps, mounted on the engine.
 The diaphragm pump has good suction, but not too much pressure.
 When we operate the pump, we draw fuel from the tank and pump gasoline into the carburetor bowl.